Two Worlds Collide

 Growing this business has allowed me the opportunity to network and meet with really interesting providers of health and wellness services that I likely wouldn’t have otherwise met.
 The internet really is a fascinating tool– what did we do before social media connected us with hashtags?
 I was introduced to Jenn through a mutual friend who is in the business of medical entrepreneurship but come to find out that we have another mutual colleague, my very good friend Stephanie Hurley from Best Life Counseling and Wellness.

 First dates can be awkward.
-There’s that weird period of time where you have to feel out the other persons sense of humor, general disposition, and social confidence.
+There’s that weird period of time where you have to feel out the other person’s sense of humor, general disposition, and social confidence.
 Isn’t it true that you can learn a lot about a person within the first few minutes of meeting them?
-If that hasn’t been scientifically proven than I at least feel confident that I have a lot of anecdotal experience to confirm.
+If that hasn’t been scientifically proven then I at least feel confident that I have a lot of anecdotal experience to confirm.
 For example, I knew right away that Jenn & I could get together over coffee and talk shop for hours.
 With a background in working with individuals who suffer from PTSD, she is well versed in the world of chronic pain and the complex nature that it involves.
 Immediately we saw eye to eye and could pick up what the other was putting down.

 I am excited to have Jenn featured on the blog today discussing the role of stress as she sees it.
 This is a topic we cover a lot with the hopes of it resonating with one person.
-A sentiment that Jenn and I both share is that most individuals barometer for stress is set too high.
-That said, we don’t give ourselves credit for the everyday stressors that culminate and compound and then when a traumatic stress occurs, our capacity is exceeded.
+A sentiment that Jenn and I both share is that most individuals’ barometer for stress is set too high.
+That said, we don’t give ourselves credit for the everyday stressors that culminate and compound, and then when a traumatic stress occurs, our capacity is exceeded.

 Check out the blog below and share your comments!